kimh/clojure-by-example/source/index.md

 <br>

-Without a quote, this expression will be just evaluated which returns the value.
+Without a quote, this expression will be just evaluated and returns the value.

 <br>